-M&T BANK.
-Directors of First Empire who also serve as directors of M&T Bank or its subsidiaries, if not salaried officers of the Company or its subsidiaries, receive attendance fees for each board or committee meeting attended.
-Such attendance fees are identical to the schedule of fees paid to directors of First Empire for board and committee meetings attended.
-All such directors of M&T Bank and its subsidiaries are entitled to reimbursement for travel expenses incidental to their attendance at meetings.
-An unfunded plan for the deferral of board and committee fees is available to the directors of M&T Bank whereby a specific amount or percentage of such fees may be deferred until the later of January 1st following the date the director leaves the Board of Directors or the date the director reaches age 65.
+Bank and its subsidiaries are entitled to reimbursement for travel expenses incidental to their attendance at meetings.
+An unfunded plan for the deferral of that portion of board and committee fees payable in cash is available to the directors of M&T Bank whereby a specific amount or percentage of such fees may be deferred until the later of January 1st following the date the director leaves the Board of Directors or the date the director reaches age 65.
 Quarterly compounded interest is credited to the deferred fees at a rate equal to that paid on M&T Bank's regular savings accounts.